pulumi/diy-idp/README.md

     clusterArn: ${stackRefs.aws.clusterArn}
 ```

 This will import the existing ECS cluster and use it for the new workload.
-The `stackRefs` statement is used to
-reference to the stack which is the shared infrastructure.
-The `pulumiConfig` statement is used to pass the
-configuration to the blueprint.
-The `clusterArn` is the output of the ECS cluster and is used in the blueprint to create
-the new ECS service.
+The `stackRefs` statement is used to reference the stack which is the shared infrastructure.
+The `pulumiConfig` statement is used to pass the configuration to the blueprint.
+The `clusterArn` is the output of the ECS cluster and is used in the blueprint to create the new ECS service.

 This is the example for the `simple-webapp-kubernetes-deployment` blueprint.
-Imagine you create the workload based on the blueprint with the name
+Imagine you create the workload based on the blueprint with the name:

 ```yaml
 imports: